 We were lucky enough to be taught by two Nathans in Boston.
 First, Lucid CMO Nathan Rawlins opened our minds regarding the shift that the modern workforce needs to make.

 Many of the office tools you use have become antiquated.
 Rather than working with the sole intent of optimized efficiency, we need to be more focused on creativity and invention.
 The world needs new solutions that approach problems in a whole new light.
 The information revolution has created amazing digital platforms that can do just that, and Lucidchart is at the forefront.

 Lucidchart allows users to share information rapidly as they work visually.
 I’ve heard multiple Lucidchart users say, “A diagram is worth 100 pages of text (or a thousand words),” and the clarity a diagram provides has helped our users innovate faster.

 At Lucidchart, we’re relentlessly creating additional ways for you to clearly communicate your ideas and solutions to your teams and clients.
-We already have many automated features like AWS import and data linking that help you work smarter and more effectively.
+We already have many automated features like org charts and data linking that help you work smarter and more effectively.
 And we’re always on the lookout for new ways to help you visualize your information so you can collaborate and innovate with your teams at greater speeds.